mustafasegf/hompimpa/README.md

-# go-shotener
+# hompimpa

-simple golang url shotener for practice
+simple app for playing indonesian traditional game hompimpa

+this app use redis pubsub and websocket